AtomuranRobotics/.github/profile/README.md

 # Welcome to Bewusstsein Labs!

-Bewusstsein Labs is a organization that is dedicated to the deveoplement of open-source robotics software.
+Bewusstsein Labs is an organization that is dedicated to the development of open-source robotics software.

 - ***bewusst (“aware, conscious”) + sein (“to be”)*** - *Wiktionary*